 So what is an Ergonomic Assessment?

-It is a review of your current work station set up.
-Firstly we will visit your work premises.
+An Ergonomic assessment will involve a visit to your work premises.
 This is to allow us to review and observe your current set up.
-Secondly we will reccommend adjustments and control measures to make your work area more comfortable for you.
-In addition we will give you a written report.
+We will recommend adjustments and control measures to make your work area more comfortable for you.
+This information will be provided to you in a written report.
 Your report will provide information on hazards identified and advice on the most efficient set up for your workstation.

 We also offer a fantastic online Assessing Display Screen Equipment Course.
-This course covers a range of things such as adjusting your chair and screen, looking at the layout of your workstation and control and prevention strategies.
-Course time is approximately 1 hour 50 mins and costs only €35.
+This course covers a range of things such as adjusting your chair and screen, looking at the layout of your workstation, and control and prevention strategies.
+The online course time is approximately 1 hour 50 mins and costs only €35.